contexttesting/mask/documentary/1-API/index.md

 %EXAMPLE: example/src%

-_Zoroastser can test it using a mask:_
+_Zoroaster can test it using a mask:_

 <table>
 <tr><th>Mask</th><th>Mask Result</th></tr>